microsoft/ApplicationInsights-dotnet/LOGGING/README.md

 If your application does not have web.config then it can also be configured manually.

  * **Configure ApplicationInsightsTarget with ConnectionString using NLog.config** :
-ConnectionString is the preferred approach to write logs into application insights.
-If nlog application insights target has connectionString in the config file then telemetryclient will configure with it otherwise it will configure with instrumentationkey.
+ConnectionString is the preferred approach to write logs into Application Insights.
+If the NLog Application Insights target has connectionString in the config file then TelemetryClient will use it, otherwise it will use the instrumentationKey.

 ```xml
 <nlog xmlns="http://www.nlog-project.org/schemas/NLog.xsd" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">